-After cleaning, lower the cooktop (be careful not to pinch your fingers).
+After cleaning under the cooktop with hot, soapy water and a clean cloth, lower the cooktop.
+Be careful not to pinch your fingers.

 Removable Kick Panel (on some models)

 The kick panel may be removed for cleaning under the range.